shitoujie/shitoujie.github.io/_pages/about.md

 Hello there, I'm Weilv Chi (池威律), currently an undergraduate student at XDU.

-I am interested in the area of autonomous robots and autonomous driving. with focus on:
+I am interested in developing autonomous robots that can achieve long-term autonomy. with focus on:

-- Swarm Slam
+- Lifelong Learning
 - Computer Vision
 - Reinforcement Learning